A Matter of Black or Blue: Why Did So Many Arizona Democrats Support SB 1366?

 “It furthers a couple of false narratives — first of all, the idea that working in law enforcement is a social identity that is equivalent to race," Quezada continued.
 "At the end of the day, officers can take off their blue uniform.
 A person of color cannot do that.”

-Or, as local civil rights leader Reverend Jarrett Maupin, put it: “SB 1366 further divides our communities by tapping into, promoting, and exploiting dangerous narratives and bigoted propaganda intentionally crafted to attempt to legitimize bunk theories that good police officers have any reason whatsoever to fear righteously indignant or defiant black protesters.”
+Or, as local civil rights activist Reverend Jarrett Maupin, put it: “SB 1366 further divides our communities by tapping into, promoting, and exploiting dangerous narratives and bigoted propaganda intentionally crafted to attempt to legitimize bunk theories that good police officers have any reason whatsoever to fear righteously indignant or defiant black protesters.”

 “Law enforcement lives do matter — there is no debate about that.
 The only debate that rages on is about Black lives mattering.”